fleetdm/fleet/docs/Using Fleet/MDM-macOS-setup.md

 1. Head to the **Controls > macOS settings > macOS setup > Bootstrap package** page.

-2. Choose which team you want to add the bootstrap package to to by selecting the desired team in the teams dropdown in the upper left corner.
+2. Choose which team you want to add the bootstrap package to by selecting the desired team in the teams dropdown in the upper left corner.

 3. Select **Upload** and choose your bootstrap package.